missmatsuko/missmatsuko/README.md

 - 😄 Pronouns: they/them/their or she/her/her.
 - 📍 Location: somewhere in Canada, at least until the mandatory 2-week quarantine for those entering Canada is lifted.
-- 📖 Occupation: accessibility front-end developer, currently taking a break from full-time work to finish a bachelor's degree.
+- 📖 Occupation: lead accessibility engineer at [Craft CMS](https://github.com/craftcms).
 - 📫 Contact: <info@matsuko.ca>.